 OPEN TO THE GENERAL PUBLIC, FREE OF CHARGE

 Are you considering a career change and want to learn where to begin?
 Or have you been thinking about taking courses and are curious to see what our facilities have to offer?
 Join our faculty for an evening of fun and inspiration.
 We will begin with an overview of the Computer Art, Computer Animation and Visual Effects Department, followed by a presentation to highlight some of our course offerings.
 Participants are encouraged to speak with our instructors about their work and any courses.

 NOTE: This information session will be held at 133/141 West 21st Street, room 301C, 3rd floor.
 Seating is given on a first-come, first-served basis.
 Session begins promptly at 6:30 PM.

-MODERATOR: JIMMY CALHOUN, curriculum coordinator, BFA Computer Art, Computer Animation and Visual Effects Department.
+MODERATOR: JIMMY CALHOUN, director of operations, BFA Computer Art, Computer Animation and Visual Effects Department.